elupus/hass_broadlink/README.rst

         # To support volume control by sliders, your media_player must be able to change to a fixed volume
         # with an ir code.
 For example using some type of state restore.
         volume_set:
+          # Volume to restore device to when turned on, to know state
+          restore: -40

           # If player only display volume on first button press.
 Configure this value
           # to the number of seconds this volume activation remains in effect
           timeout: 3.0